ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 #### Literal vs URI

 URIs represent resources which can have relationships to other resources or values.
-Literal values are just plain values like a number `3.5` or a string `'elephants and other pachyderms'`.
+[Literals](https://www.w3.org/TR/rdf11-concepts/#section-Graph-Literal) are just plain values like a number `3.5` or a string `'elephants and other pachyderms'`.

 ### Secondary Structural Definitions